 For many, owing more than the value of your car is simply a fact of car ownership.
 But for those who experience a total loss — i.e., those whose car is stolen or demolished in a wreck — owing more on your loan than your car is worth is a big problem.

 Why?
 Because if your car is deemed a total loss while you owe more than its value, your car insurance company won't pay off your loan in full.
-Instead, they'll pay the car's actual cash value (ACV): its sticker price minus depreciation.
-For some, that means owing several thousand dollars on a loan for a car that doesn't exist anymore — unless they purchased gap insurance.
+Instead, they'll pay the car's ACV: its sticker price minus depreciation.
+For some, that means owing several thousand dollars on a loan for a car that doesn't exist anymore — unless they purchased gap coverage.

 beyond the gap